-From the first episode of Little Mosque on the Prairie Amaar is talking to his mom over the cellphone at the airport.
+- From the first episode of Little Mosque on the Prairie Amaar is talking to his mom over the cellphone at the airport.
 With this dialogue, it's somewhat understandable they were mistaken:

-Without a Trace, "In Extremis."
+- Without a Trace, "In Extremis."
 A Saudi Arabian doctor goes missing, and a lot of people automatically assume he's a terrorist.
 As it turns out, some of his acquaintances are, but he's trying to stop them.
 He's killed by a FBI sniper at the end of the episode as soon as they get a clear shot.
 He was heard talking about blowing up a building by a passing woman, but he is actually talking about how the home stadium of the sports team he's talking about should be demolished because they never win.

-24 has two rather tragic examples on Day 2.
+- 24 has two rather tragic examples on Day 2.
 Reza Nair is the biggest example - CTU initially suspects him of financing terrorist operations, although it turns out he's being framed by his white, blonde, all-American fiancee, who turns out to be the real terrorist.
 She murders Reza when he finds out.
 Later in the season, Yusef Auda is an intelligence agent from the Middle East who initially seems like an untrustworthy character but ends up as a fairly awesome ally for Jack Bauer... only to get beaten to death by angry racist Americans who do, in fact, mistake him for terrorist.

 - In an episode of Titus the titular character was on a plane with his family after his mother's funeral.
 Mimicking a real life epiphany Christopher had years earlier, he caused a commotion that worried the other passengers.
 It didn't help when over-indulgent Dave came out of the bathroom with a towel wrapped around his head and Tommy on his knees shouting

-Cami from Bones has freaked out over the suspicion that Arastoo is a terrorist twice.
+- Cam from Bones has freaked out over the suspicion that Arastoo is a terrorist twice.
 Despite knowing he has served as a translator for the US Military in Iraq.
 The first time her fear was a little understandable, but the second after she supposedly learned her lesson from the first?

 - In an episode of Chuck involving Chuck choosing new Intersect agents, one of the candidates looked Middle Eastern and had a large beard, and also happened to be an explosives expert.
 He signed up to be an Intersect agent because was not happy about being constantly assigned to be The Mole in terrorist organizations and was sick to death of being surrounded by nothing but sand all the time.

-Subverted when he actually turns out to be a traitor and working with the terrorists.
+- Subverted when he actually turns out to be a traitor and working with the terrorists.

-One of LOST's many flashbacks showed Sayid being investigated by airport security because he is a Middle Eastern man who briefly left his bag unattended.
+- One of Lost's many flashbacks showed Sayid being investigated by airport security because he is a Middle Eastern man who briefly left his bag unattended.
 Fortunately, the matter is cleared up quickly and he is cleared of any suspicion.
 Interestingly, another flashback revealed that at one point he was part of a terrorist cell but was actually The Mole for a US-Australian anti-terrorist task force.
 As a former Iraqi Republican Guard member he had the perfect credentials to infiltrate such a cell and the US government offered to reunite him with Nadia if he helped them stop a terrorist attack in Australia.

-JAG has an inverted example predating 9/11.
+- JAG has an inverted example predating 9/11.
 In 6th season episode "Valor", Sergeant Joan Steele was found with terrorists attempting to sabotage a US warship in the vein of the attack on the USS Cole.
 It is unclear whether Steele was kidnapped and succumbed to Stockholm Syndrome or was a Military Maverick on a mission of her own trying to stop the terrorists.
 It turns out to be the latter, as she was killed in an explosion stopping them.

 - On The Mindy Project in the episode "Harry & Mindy", Mindy (who is Indian) reveals that every year on Valentine's Day she goes to the Empire State Building to hope that she meets that special someone.
 She walks around the line to go in taking notes.
 The building security interrogates her and assumes that she plans to blow up the building, because of her ambiguous answers that are actually about romance.
 She doesn't catch on until Homeland Security walks into the room.